This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Wolf Creek Campground

-The campground is actually right in town, in Wolf Creek.
+Wolf Creek Park is actually right in town, in the town of Wolf Creek.
 This was our first time, in 15 years of camping, that we’ve stayed so near to any population.
 Usually we’re middle-of-nowhere campers.
-So it was kind of strange for us to have houses just a few hundred feet away.
-However, as we drove into the campground, we saw number posts for camping spots and knew we were in the right place.
+So, it was kind of strange for us to have houses just a few hundred feet away.
+However, once we drove into the campground, it felt more like a remote campground.

 We’d reserved #13, partly because it was closest to water on the map, and partly because other reviews said it was a good spot.
 As it turned out, we were the only campers in the whole campground that night, so we could have chosen anything.
 A quick walk around, though, and we were happy to stay at #13.
 It’s right on the creek, which was mostly dry in the middle of July (and a very dry year for Oregon).
 There was a water pump directly across the road, which my kids thought was amazing.
 I guess we’ve stayed in too many campgrounds without water lately!